Tuesday, May 25, 2010

-Modifying settings on a boot loader can be somewhat annoying; especially if you are inexperienced at it since you are prone to breaking the boat loader.
-When a boat loader is broken, often times you are forced to resort to throwing in a LiveCD/DVD and chrooting your filesystem and re-installing a fresh untampered boot loader.
+Modifying settings on a boot loader can be somewhat annoying; especially if you are inexperienced at it since you are prone to breaking the bootloader.
+When a bootloader is broken, often times you are forced to resort to throwing in a LiveCD/DVD and chrooting your filesystem and re-installing a fresh untampered bootloader.
 This is a time consuming and very annoying process.
-So...why not run an emulator of your current configuration so that in the event that the boot loader is broken, you know about it before you have to reboot.
-This allows the user to repair the boot loader in his filesystem rather than chrooting and all that mess that follows.
+So...why not run an emulator of your current configuration so that in the event that the bootloader is broken, you know about it before you have to reboot.
+This allows the user to repair the bootloader in his filesystem rather than chrooting and all that mess that follows.

 How do you emulate a bootloader you ask?